jenasubodh/emojify/README.md

 # Emojify

 Serverless AWS Lambda function to emojify input text.

-It uses [node-lambda](https://github.com/motdotla/node-lambda) under the hood to locally run and also deploy your node.js Amazon Lambda application.
+(It uses [node-lambda](https://github.com/motdotla/node-lambda) under the hood to locally run and also deploy your node.js Amazon Lambda application.)

 ## Install

 Clone this repository.

 ```
-cd /to/your/template/path
+cd /to/your/path
 npm install
 ```